some-natalie/some-natalie/_posts/2023-11-20-cloud-spreadsheets.md

 (╯°□°)╯︵ ┻━┻
 </b></p></div>

-A professional would have known this up front.
+A local professional would have known this up front.
 Another $1800 was spent to have a licensed electrician pat my back and reinstall the meter to pass inspection, turning my utility account back on.
 I spent way more money and time than I otherwise would have if I'd started at not doing it myself.[^console] 😑

 ![money-tweety-bird](https://media.githubusercontent.com/media/some-natalie/some-natalie/main/assets/graphics/gifs/money-emma-webster.gif){: .w-50 .shadow .rounded-10}
 _how finance sees cloud spend and how my DIY projects are funded_

 ## Lessons learned

 Don't dogmatically resist hiring out the parts of your ~~home improvement~~ business infrastructure.
 The decision is never as simple as _only_ numbers in a spreadsheet or a thought piece on social media.
-It's okay to iterate between strategy and napkin math a few times.
+It's good to iterate between strategy and napkin math a few times _before_ spending hours to create detailed designs, cost comparisons, and other planning documents.

 Take a moment to first consciously consider hiring a (SaaS) professional or staying skilled enough to keep it on-premises as a technology strategy to the problem you're facing. 🧘‍♀️